I have been a fan of Major League Baseball since the 1960's and as a Giants Fan I am very familiar with the career of Dusty Baker

 The Cubs were coming off a miserable year in 2002 where they had lost 95 games.
 Their Manager Don Baylor had been fired in the middle of the season and Bruce Kimm had been hired to finish out the season.

 In 2003 with Dusty as the manager, the Cubs would be much improved.
 They would win the National League Central Division with a strong finish to the season, edging out the Astros and Cardinals.
 Then they would beat the Braves 3 games to 2 in a tight National League Division Series (NLDS).

 Next came the Florida Marlins in the National League Championship Series (NLCS).
 In a best of 7 series the Cubs would take a 3-1 lead.
 After losing Game 5 in Florida, they would return to Chicago just needing one win to advance to the World Series for the first time since 1945.
 In Game 6 they would jump out to a 3-0 lead going into the eighth inning, just six outs from the World Series.

 Castillo instead of making the second out, eventually reached base on a walk.
-The Marlins would rally and before the third out was recorded, 8 runs would cross the plate and a 3-0 Cubs lead turned into an 8-3 deficit.
-The Marlins would go on to win Game 6 and then win Game 7 by the score of 9-6, rallying from an early deficit.
+The Marlins would rally and before the third out was recorded, 8 runs would cross the plate.
+A 3-0 Cubs lead had turned into an 8-3 deficit.
+The Marlins would go on to win Game 6 and then win Game 7 by the score of 9-6, again rallying from an early deficit.

 This was a devastating loss for Cub fans who had waited so long to return to the World Series and then were denied in the most excruciating way.
 A lot of blame was placed on the fan who deflected the fly ball (Steve Bartman), so much so that he was given police protection at his house.